magento/merchdocs/src/live-search/rules-workspace.md

 group: marketing
 ---

 The rules workspace lists the current selection of rules and their status, and provides access to tools you need to create and manage rules.
+From the workspace you can:

+- Search for rules
+- View rule details
+- Activate/deactivate rules
+- Delete rules
+- Launch the rules editor

 ![Rules workspace]({% link live-search/assets/rules-workspace.png %}){: .zoom}
 _Rules workspace_